AmitThakkar/Safe-Navigation-Operator/README.md

 **Safe Navigation Operator(?.)** is already present in other scripting languages i.e. `Groovy` and there it is known as **Null-Safe Dereference**.
 First lets understand what is the scenario.

-In **JavaScript** we face an error(`Cannot read property 'propertyName' of undefined`), if we tried to read property on a undefined object. i.e.
+A common error which we face a lot(`Cannot read property 'propertyName' of undefined`) in **JavaScript**, if we tried to read property on a undefined object. i.e.

 ```JavaScript
 var user;